Got a problem with turnover at your startup? You aren’t alone. Startups tend to have one of the highest rates of turnover in any industry.

 Of course, employee churn is not just about those financial costs of replacing them.
 Depending on their role in the startup, essential tasks or projects may be interrupted and delayed.
 And in the time it takes to find a suitable replacement, the workload will likely increase on existing staff.
 So what steps can you take to try and reduce your turnover rates?

 1. Modernize your recruitment process

-Your recruitment process can be a crucial step in reducing future turnover and increasing employee tenure.
+Your headcount planning and recruitment process can be a crucial step in reducing future turnover and increasing employee tenure.
 Recruiters should look deeply into an applicant’s resume and their history, but also account for attitude and willingness to learn.
 They might look fantastic on LinkedIn, but without that passion for your ideas, they might not stick around.

 With today’s tech, it’s easy to recruit and hire remotely, anywhere on the planet.
 Who knows?
 A remote worker in Australia might just be your missing link!

 If you run a hybrid team—or even if everyone is all in the same place—important messages can fall through the cracks.
 One cost-effective way to ensure everyone gets the message: use a single cloud communications app to handle all of your team communications.
 RingCentral MVP brings together messaging, video calls, and your business phone, which means everyone is on the same page.

 3. Foster a sense of belonging (especially for remote workers)

 While you may have important projects to complete in a limited time frame, all work and no play makes for a disgruntled employee.
 Introduce fun and camaraderie to your work environment to build a real sense of belonging and teamwork.

 Where possible, organize team building events outside of office hours or free up an afternoon for an activity.
 If people seem reluctant to do something in their free time, look to gamify some aspects of their work using your messaging and communications platform.